datalayer/examples/transformers-text-generation/README.md

 # Transformers Text Generation

-This example demonstrates how to leverage Datalayer's **GPU kernels** to accelerate text generation using **Gemma 7B** model and the HuggingFace Transformers library.
-We will be using Gemma-7b and Gemma-7b-it which is the instruct fine-tuned version of Gemma-7b.
+Those notebook examples demonstrate how to leverage Datalayer's **GPU kernels** to accelerate text generation using **Gemma** model and the HuggingFace Transformers library.

 <img src="https://huggingface.co/datasets/huggingface/brand-assets/resolve/main/hf-logo-with-title.png" width="200"/>

-Text generation can be viewed akin to performing inference tasks, where the model interprets input prompts to generate meaningful and contextually appropriate text responses.
+Text generation can be viewed akin to performing inference tasks, where a model interprets input prompts to generate meaningful and contextually appropriate text responses.

+## Transformers Text Generation

+This notebook uses Gemma-7b and Gemma-7b-it which is the instruct fine-tuned version of Gemma-7b.

+## Sentiment Analysis with Gemma

+This example demonstrates how you can leverage Datalayer's **Cell Kernels** feature on JupyterLab to offload specific tasks, such as sentiment analysis, to a remote GPU while keeping the rest of your code running locally.
+By selectively using remote resources, you can optimize both performance and cost.
+This hybrid approach is perfect for tasks like sentiment analysis via llm where some parts of the code require more computational resources than others.

+For a detailed explanation and step-by-step guide on using Cell Kernels, check out our [blog post](https://datalayer.blog/2024/08/23/cell-kernels) on this specific example.